-Location: Johnson Hall, Room 101 Contact: (361) 582-2414 key@victoriacollege.edu
+Location: Johnson Hall, Room 101

+Key@VictoriaCollege.edu

 KEY stands for Knowledge, Exploration, and You - these will be the "keys" that unlock great opportunities for a Victoria College student's education and life.
-The goal of the KEY Center is to retain, motivate, and graduate low-income, first generation students and/or students with disabilities.
-The mission of the KEY Center, a Federal TRiO program, is to promote participation in postsec¬ondary education by providing an academically enriching and supportive environment that en¬courages intellectual growth and social development for qualified individuals.
+The goal of the KEY Center is to retain, motivate, and graduate low-income, first generation students and/ or students with disabilities.
+The mission of the KEY Center, a Federal TRiO program, is to promote participation in postsecondary education by providing an academically enriching and supportive environment that encourages intellectual growth and social development for qualified individuals.